thmccormick/website_tyler/content/class/students.md

 <br>
 <br>
 ## Undergraduate, Masters, and visiting students
 The first step in the process is to take a look around my website to see the kind of work I do and see what you find interesting.
 Once you've done that, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdZLbfNFG2tADlTe9nbLMB8f4HmBKJ-aWEfWyAZXP-n0FAfAQ/viewform?usp=sf_link) to get in touch.
 Please note that availability of positions changes frequently, so when I have a position available I will get in touch with individuals based on interests expressed in the form.
-I regret that I'm typically not able to answer individual queries over email.
 <br>
 <br>
 ## Doctoral students